Teelungsam1280/microsoft-authentication-library-for-js/lib/msal-native-auth/doc/tech-design/tech-design.md

 /*
  * Handler for sign-in operations that require a code.
  */
-export class SignInCodeRequiredHandler extends SignInHandler {
+export class SignInCodeRequiredStateHandler extends SignInStateHandler {
     /*
      * Submits a code for sign-in.
      * @param code - The code to submit.